-The WICT will have a Core Team which must include a minimum of two licensed health care professionals with adequate expertise across medical, mental and behavioral health, and social determinants of health.
-The WICT Core Team must have ready access to dedicated resources such as pharmacists, physicians, psychiatrists, dieticians, rehabilitation therapists, and substance abuse specialists.
-These resources should be engaged as part of the WICT Core Team depending on member needs.
+The WICT must have a Core Team that includes a minimum of two licensed health care professionals with adequate expertise across medical, mental and behavioral health, and social determinants of health.
+The WICT Core Team must have access to dedicated resources such as pharmacists, physicians, psychiatrists, dieticians, rehabilitation therapists, and substance abuse specialists.

-The WICT Core Team will also coordinate with the member's PCP, medical specialists, behavioral health specialists, dental providers, and other community resources as driven by the member's care plan.
+The WICT Core Team must also coordinate with the member's PCP, medical specialists, behavioral health specialists, dental providers, and other community resources as driven by the member's care plan.